DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 </ol>

 It is emphasize that the main motivation of this notebook is to take advantage of DesignSafe resources.
-Relevant details for each component are described below.
+Therefore, relevant details for each component as it pertains to access to DesignSafe are described below.

 ### Setup tapis/agave app and run OpenSees job

 The notebook can be executed launching *Jupyter Lab* in Designsafe.
-This open a docker container in DesignSafe for the user that includes all the functionality required to execute jupyter commands.
-When
+This opens a user *docker container* in DesignSafe that includes all the functionality required to execute jupyter commands.
+This gives immediate access to the **agavepy** module from which it is possible to run any TAPIS APP.
+A few commands are required to define

 #### Setup job description